viktor-gustafsson/ImageResizeService/README.md

 docker run -p 5000:80 -e ASPNETCORE_URLS=http://+:80 ImageResizeService
 ```

-# Endpoints
+# Usage
-All height and width values must be possitive integers larger than 0.

 ## Shared query parameters
 ```
-These parameters are shared between both resize and crop endpoint. url(string) - url to image, needs to be url encoded. width(int) - new width. height(int) - new height. imageFormat(string) - format of the output image, supported types jpeg and png. jpegQuality(int) - OPTIONAL, only applies to jpeg images, if no value is supplied it will default to 100.
+These parameters are shared between both resize and crop endpoint. url(string) - url to image, needs to be url encoded. width(int) - new width, needs to be 0 or larger. height(int) - new height, needs to be 0 or larger. imageFormat(string) - format of the output image, supported types jpeg and png. jpegQuality(int) - OPTIONAL, needs to be between 0 and 100, only applies to jpeg images, if no value is supplied it will default to 100.
 ```

 ### api/image/resize